-I was looking forward to a lot of things before my first visit to Mexico City.
+I was looking forward to many things before my first visit to Mexico City.
 The tacos, tequila, museums, and more tacos were high on my list however Lucha Libre in Mexico City was tops.
 Thankfully, my time experiencing what Lucha Libre Mexico City is all about did not disappoint.

 What is Lucha Libre?

 Lucha Libre is Mexican wrestling with some unique flair and twists.
 First and foremost, Luchadors wear masks to hide their true identity.
-This plays well into the soap opera style of a show that follows.
-A standard theme is the attempt to unmask a wrestler.
+This plays well into the soap opera style of the show that follows.
+A standard theme is an attempt to unmask a wrestler.
 This is a big deal as, once a luchador has been unmasked, there is no going back.

-Secondly, Lucha Libre includes some high flying aerobatics.
-The whole event is incredibly entertaining and you don’t need to know Spanish to understand what is going on.
+Secondly, Lucha Libre includes some high-flying aerobatics.
+The whole event is incredibly entertaining; you don’t need to know Spanish to understand what is happening.
 That said, knowing some curse words make the experience a little better.
 Cheer on the Técnicos or the Rudos (essentially good vs bad guys/gals) and join in on the fun.

 Where Can You Watch Lucha Libre in Mexico City?

-Lucha Libre matches take place in a couple of venues around Mexico City.
-Arena México in the Colonia Doctores neighbourhood your best bet as it is new(er) and the largest venue.
+Mexico City Lucha Libre matches take place in a couple of venues around the city.
+Arena México in the Colonia Doctores neighbourhood is your best bet as it is new(er) and the largest venue.
 Shows run Tuesday at 07:30 pm, Friday at 08:30 pm, and Sunday at 05:00 pm.

 Arena Coliseo is another option and runs shows on Saturdays.
 The arena is 80+ years old and small.
 It’s located in the Cuauhtémoc neighbourhood and is considered a little rough so keep this in mind if you go to a show here.
 That said, those that go a little off the beaten path are rewarded with a more intimate experience and can get photos with the wrestlers.